 I reiterate, if you want assistance from people, you need to come across as calm, friendly, and even confident.
 If you appear confident, others will be confident in your abilities.

 Often I’ll see TMI shared on LinkedIn.
 What people need to realize is that recruiters, hiring managers, and HR are trolling LinkedIn for talent and that they read what people write.
 So if you come across as angry or you share inappropriate posts, you’re hurting your cause.

 The same applies to Facebook and Twitter.
-I am acutely aware of the content people share on Facebook, content that would severely hurt people’s chances of getting a job (have you seen the F bomb thrown around on Facebook?).
+I am acutely aware of the content people share on Facebook, content that would severely hurt people’s chances of getting a job.
+(Have you seen the F bomb thrown around on Facebook?
+I have.)